greenrobotllc/codefrog-help/help/mas/ai-coder-coderabbit-augment.md

    - Test thoroughly
    - Commit separately with clear messages

-### 2. Export PR Comments to Markdown
+### 2. Import PR Comments to Tasks and Export to Markdown

-When CodeRabbit reviews your pull request, export the comments:
+When CodeRabbit reviews your pull request, import the comments into CodeFrog tasks and then export them:

-1. **In CodeRabbit Interface:**
+1. **Navigate to GitHub Tab:**
+   - Open CodeFrog
+   - Go to the **GitHub** tab
+   - Click on the PR you want to view

+2. **Import PR Comments to Tasks:**
+   - In the **PR Import Banner** (shown at the top of the PR view), you'll see options to import comments
-   - Navigate to your PR
+   - Click the import button to import PR comments to the Tasks screen in CodeFrog
-   - Find the export option (usually in PR settings or comments section)
+   - The banner will guide you through the import process
-   - Export unresolved comments to Markdown format
+   - After importing, you'll be prompted to export to Markdown format

-2. **Include in Export:**
-   - PR number (e.g., `PR#123`)
-   - Comment IDs (e.g., `Comment #456`)
-   - Comment text and context
-   - File paths and line numbers

-3. **Save Export:**
+3. **Export Tasks:**
-   - Save as `pr-comments.md` or similar
-   - Keep it accessible for import
+   - Navigate to the **Tasks** screen (🤖 Task Manager)
+   - Find the **Export Tasks to Markdown** button in the upper right corner of the screen (download icon)
+   - Click it to export your imported tasks
+   - Choose your export format:
+     - **Augment Code format**: For automated import into Augment Code (import the MD task list directly)
+     - **Simple text format**: For other AI agents like Cursor (automated export, then paste the list of issues into the agent)
+   - The file will be saved automatically

+**Note:** The PR Import Banner also provides guidance on exporting the file after importing comments.

 ### 3. Selective Bulk Import (Simple/Routine Issues Only)

 **⚠️ Only import simple/routine issues in bulk.
 Major/complex issues should already be handled individually.**

-Import the exported comments as tasks in CodeFrog:

-1. **Open CodeFrog:**
-   - Navigate to the Tasks tab
-   - Select "Import Tasks" or "Bulk Create"

-2. **Select Issues to Import:**
+The import process happens directly in the PR Import Banner:

+1. **In the PR Import Banner:**
+   - The banner shows available comments to import
-   - **Only select simple/routine issues** from your List B
+   - **Only simple/routine issues** with AI summaries can be imported automatically
-   - Skip any major/complex issues (these should be handled individually)
-   - Verify you're only importing low-risk, straightforward fixes

-3. **Format Tasks:**
+   - Complex comments and those without AI summaries are marked and must be handled on the web

+2. **Import Options:**
+   - **Import Importable Comments:** Imports all simple/routine comments that have AI summaries
+   - **Import First 20 Comments:** Imports the first 20 importable comments (recommended batch size)
+   - **Import First 50 Comments:** Imports the first 50 importable comments (for larger batches)

+3. **Task Format (Automatic):**
-   - Task title format: `PR#{pr} Comment #{id}: {description}`
+   - Tasks are automatically formatted as: `PR#{pr} Comment #{id}: {description}`
    - Example: `PR#123 Comment #456: Fix null pointer exception`
-   - Include file path and line number in description
+   - File paths and line numbers are included automatically

-4. **Import Settings:**
+4. **After Import:**
-   - **Import unresolved only:** Don't import comments that are already resolved
-   - **Hide nitpicks:** Filter out minor style suggestions
-   - **Group by file:** Optionally group related comments
+   - You'll be prompted to export immediately
+   - Choose **Augment Code format** for automated import, or **Simple text format** for pasting into other agents
+   - Or navigate to the Tasks screen to export later using the export button in the upper right

 5. **Review Imported Tasks:**
    - Verify only simple/routine issues were imported